WDC (NA) Field Research Internship Program

 - Ability to work on sea going vessels for long hours that may require physical labor.

-- Good computer skills – familiarity with operating PCs and MACs.
+- Good computer skills – familiarity with operating PCs.

 - Excellent verbal and written communications skills.